-South India (comprised of Kerala, Karnataka, Andhra Pradesh, Telangana and Tamil Nadu) really has a distinct culture that sets it apart from the rest of the country.
+South India (comprised of Kerala, Karnataka, Andhra Pradesh, Telangana, and Tamil Nadu) really has a distinct culture that sets it apart from the rest of the country.
 Not only that, each state has managed to retain its own distinct identity.
-Intricate temple architecture, historical ruins, palm fringed canals, spirituality and beach will provide you with a varied and interesting trip.
-This article highlights the top tourist places to visit in south India.
+Intricate temple architecture, historical ruins, palm-fringed canals, spirituality, and beach will provide you with a varied and interesting trip.
+This article highlights the top tourist places to visit in South India.
 There are so many great destinations that it's difficult to select only a few!

-Badami, Aihole and Pattadakal
+Badami, Aihole and Pattadakal, Karnataka